Thou shalt have one God only; who

 Arthur Hugh Clough

-The ancient Greeks believed that there exists a deity, whom they called Atlas, who props up the Earth in space and, by his constant labours, prevents it from falling and shattering like a stone that falls from a great height.
+The ancient Greeks believed that there exists a deity, whom they called Atlas, who props up the Heavens and, by his constant labours, keeps the stars in their positions in the sky and other planets in their presumed orbits around the Earth.
 Similarly, before the advent of science, many people believed that God intervened regularly in their lives, whether to aid, succour, reward, or punish them for their good or bad behaviour.
 Hence, plagues, famines, accidents, natural disasters, and invasions by foreigners were interpreted as signs of God’s displeasure.
 It was believed that God favoured some while punishing others with a variety of trials, tribulations, and calamities.
 Not surprisingly, this led people to adopt a cringing, fawning, and subservient attitude towards God the Almighty, as well as towards those who were believed to be God’s hallowed emissaries or representatives on Earth.

-Thanks to the discoveries of scientists, we now know that the ancient Greeks’ belief is wrong – that, marvellous as it seems, the Earth does not need to be supported in space because there are invisible forces that ensure it remains in orbit around the Sun, which provides the Earth’s many living inhabitants with the energy they require in order to remain alive and propagate their kind.
-And thus it is with all the other things that happen in the world or Universe and were formerly believed to depend on God’s volition, including birth and the preservation of Life on Earth: thanks to science, all of these things are now believed to have natural rather than supernatural explanations and origins.
+Thanks to the discoveries of scientists, we now know that the ancient Greeks’ belief is wrong – that, marvellous as it seems, the stars and planets do not need to be supported in space because, in the case of the planets in our solar system, there are invisible forces that ensure they remain in orbit around the Sun, which provides the Earth’s many living inhabitants with the energy they require in order to remain alive and propagate their kind.
+And thus it is with all the other things that happen in the world or Universe and were formerly believed to depend on God’s volition, including birth and the preservation of Life on Earth: thanks to science, all of these things are now believed to have natural rather than supernatural origins and explanations.

 There are many writers and intellectuals who are fond of repeating the statement made by Friedrich Nietzsche in 1882 that “God is dead.”
 There are two ways that this statement can be interpreted – as a belief about an objective truth about the Universe, or as an expression of the atheism and agnosticism that became more and more prevalent as a result of the spread of science and its medical and technological wonders, first in Western countries and later in other parts of the world, so that God was no longer relevant for these people, and therefore had no presence in their daily lives.
 But these scientifically devout individuals are, in my opinion, extremely premature in declaring God’s demise.

 There are many religious people today who, like those who lived in a less scientifically devout age, believe that God is the Creator of the Universe and everything that exists in it.
 Moreover, as did the ancient Greeks, many of them believe that God constantly intervenes in the operations of the Universe so that it can continue to exist and remain in harmonious order.
-And yet, if you wanted to design something as complex as the Universe, together with living ecosystems populated by numerous different kinds of organisms, would you do so in a manner that required your constant attention and intervention in order to keep all of its complex components alive and functioning, as Atlas was believed by the ancient Greeks to prop up the Earth with his constant toil, or would you do so in a manner so that it continued on its own without your intervention?
+And yet, if you wanted to design something as complex as the Universe, together with living ecosystems populated by numerous different kinds of organisms, would you do so in a manner that required your constant attention and intervention in order to keep all of its complex components alive and functioning – as Atlas was believed by the ancient Greeks to hold up the Heavens by his constant efforts, or would you do so in a manner so that it continued on its own without your intervention?